joysword/char-rnn-tensorflow/README.md

   1. Take the relations between characters into consideration;
   2. Take the tones of each character into consideration.
 - These considerations are because the rules for writing authentic Tang poetry has some restriction on the tones of the last character in   some segments in a poem, and has some requirements for the relations of objects in two consecutive segments.

-# Roadmap
-- Add explanatory comments
-- Expose more command-line arguments
-- Compare accuracy and performance with char-rnn